openlyrics/openlyrics/docs/source/intro.rst

 -----

 OpenLyrics is a free, open XML standard for Christian worship songs.
-The goal of OpenLyrics is to provide an application-independant and operating system-independant song format for interoperability between applications.
+The goal of OpenLyrics is to provide an application-independent and operating system-independent song format for interoperability between applications.

 History
 -------

-The first version of OpenLyrics was created in 2008.
-Back in 2008, the openlp.org project leader came up with a proposal about cooperation between OpenLP and ChangingSong.
+The first version of OpenLyrics was created in 2008 when, the openlp.org project leader came up with a proposal about cooperation between OpenLP and ChangingSong.
 We agreed that it would be great to create at least a data format to allow exchange songs between our presentation applications.
-One day he suggested the name **openlyrics**.
-Thus the data format is named using that name.

-In the beginning with ChangingSong I was aware that a new data format is necessary, if I would like to implement some more advanced features, requested by users of other applications.
+My experience with ChangingSong made me aware that a new data format was necessary  to implement some of the more advanced features that were being requested.
+During the planning stages of creating OpenLyrics, we asked, "Why not do it well?"
+Our goal from the start was to create a format that could be shared across multiple platforms and applications.
-During designing openlyrics I realized why not to do it well?
-In order to be used by more applications.

 OpenLyrics uses XML for data format definition.
 XML is a well established standard with solid support in programming libraries.

-The current design of OpenLyrics is based on the OpenSong data format and on some features suggested by users, especially the ability using `multiple languages for a song (forum) <http://sourceforge.net/projects/changingsong/forums/forum/770759/topic/1983107>`_ .
+The current design of OpenLyrics is based on the OpenSong data format and on some features suggested by users, especially the ability to use `multiple languages for a song (forum) <http://sourceforge.net/projects/changingsong/forums/forum/770759/topic/1983107>`_ .